bigcommerce/dev-docs/docs/api-docs/orders/order-refunds.md

 ## Offline order refunds

 Payments collected outside of BigCommerce can be marked as offline when creating a refund.
 Marking payments as offline is a way to keep track of which portions of an order you refunded.
 However, no funds were collected.
-If you did not receive payment using BigCommerce, then the funds can not be refunded directly to the payment source through the BigCommerce Order Refund API.
+If you did not receive payment using BigCommerce, then the funds can not be refunded directly to the payment source using BigCommerce's refund endpoints.

 ## FAQ